PetarVujetic/node-social-media/README.md

 - activationCode (generated after registration)
 - image (not required (default: 'default.png'))
 - description (not required)
-- posts (array of post model objects)
+- posts (array of ObjectIds of a post model objects)
 - followers (array of ObjectIds of a user model objects) _list of followers_
 - following (array of ObjectIds of a user model objects) _list of followees_